 Royal Decree-Law 12/2012, of March 30, 2012, gave taxpayers the chance to make voluntary disclosures of assets or rights that were not reported for personal income tax, corporate income tax and nonresident income tax purposes, by filing a special tax return.
 It was later amended by Royal Decree-Law 19/2012, of May 25, 2012, in order to (a) allow taxpayers to report assets or rights that had been partially reported, (b) determine the effects of a future transfer of the disclosed assets and rights, and (iii) include cases where the beneficial owner of these assets or rights is not the same as the legal owner.
 Lastly, Order HAP/1182/2012, of May 31, 2012, approved Form 750 on which to file the special tax return, clarified some of the doubts created by the new legislation and added further changes such as the chance to make voluntary disclosures of cash.

+The key features of the special return were discussed in our Tax News Bulletin 4/2012.
 To recap, basically this legislation allows taxpayers to report assets and rights acquired in whole or in part with unreported income, by paying 10% of the acquisition cost of those assets or rights.
 In the case of bank accounts, the taxpayer may report the full balance of the account at December 31, 2010 (or at the taxpayer’s fiscal year-end date) or the balance on an earlier date if higher provided that the difference between the two balances has not been reinvested in another asset or right included on the return.
 Lastly, in the case of cash, the taxable amount will be the amount placed, before filing the return, in a bank account in Spain, in the European Union or in the European Economic Area subject to the satisfaction of certain requirements.

 The return must be filed by the legal owner of the assets or rights.
 However, if the legal owner is not resident in Spain and is not the same as the beneficial owner, the beneficial owner may file the return on condition that it becomes the legal owner before December 31, 2013.